enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 We don’t refererence the list page directly.
 Instead we just navigate back to the parent page, which does the same thing since we already designated the list as the parent.
 But this makes our page more maintainable in the event we change the parent.

 Now let’s break down the method we are passing to `FormState.ExecuteWithDataModificationsAndDefaultAction`.
-The first statement spans several lines to create a `FormItemList` component that contains several `FormItem` objects.
+The first statement creates a `FormItemList` component, to which we will add several `FormItem` objects.
 A form item is an abstract container that includes content (usually a form control), a label, and a validation object.
 Here, we create the form items using generated methods in the `ServiceOrdersModification` class.
 For example:

 ```C#
 mod.GetCustomerEmailEmailAddressControlFormItem( false, value: info.ServiceOrderId.HasValue ? null : "" )